MiguelCastillo/bit-loader/README.md

 bit loader is a *JavaScript module loader* first, and plugins are a way to augment the types of modules that can be loaded and consumed by the host application.
 So, while bit loader provides you with a very flexible plugin system for processing modules, there is a layer of core function hooks that are the default handlers when plugins can't process a particular module.

-- **resolve** - function that converts module names (ids) to paths.
-Paths are used plugins and the `fetch` hook to load module files.
+- **resolve** - *function* that converts module names (ids) to paths.
+Paths are used by `fetch` plugins and core hooks to load module files.
-- **fetch** - function that loads module files from storage.
-These files are processed by plugins and the `compile` hook to build modules.
+- **fetch** - *function* that loads module files from storage.
+These files are processed by `compile` plugins and core hooks to build modules.
-- **compile** - function that evaluates module files with `eval`, or some other equivalent mechanism to create code that can be consumed by the host application.
+- **compile** - *function* that evaluates module files with `eval`, or other equivalent mechanism to create code that can be consumed by the host application.

 So, plugins and their core function hook counterparts have fundamentally the same responsibilities.
-However, the one function hook that has real implications is `compile`; they primarly differ in when and how they run.
+However, the one function hook that has real implications is `compile`; `compile` core hook and plugins primarly differ in when and how they run.

 All plugins run in the first stage, which is *asynchronous* and runs before the build stage.
-This means that `compile` plugins are *asynchronous* and run before the `compile` handler in the build stage.
-Furthermore, there can only be one `compile` handler in the build stage, and its intended use case is for *synchronously* building JavaScript modules when the host application requires them.
-Think `CJS`...
-All other function hooks run *asynchronously* when there are no plugins that can process a module.
+This means that `compile` plugins are *asynchronous* and run before the `compile` core hook in the build stage, which is *synchronous*.

-Checkout [bit imports](https://github.com/MiguelCastillo/bit-imports) for an implementation of these core function hooks.
+> [bit imports](https://github.com/MiguelCastillo/bit-imports) implements these core hooks to provide a base layer for processing JavaScript modules.

 #### Core hooks example
 ``` javascript